sudomista/dotfiles/README.md

 ```

 ### Note
-It's worth noting that I maked a configs in sense of my screen resolution and etc. In this case, you will need to manually adjust, for example, the size of the waybar or directories in some files.
+It's worth noting that I maked a configs in sense of my screen resolution and etc. In this case, you will need to manually adjust, for example, the size of waybar or directories in some files.

 ### Known issues